kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

 ### Escalate verb

-Generally, the RBAC system prevents users from creating clusterroles with more rights than they possess.
+Generally, the RBAC system prevents users from creating clusterroles with more rights than the user possesses.
 The exception to this is the `escalate` verb.
 As noted in the [RBAC documentation](/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update), users with this right can effectively escalate their privileges.

 ### Bind verb